 As a national bank, BankUnited is required to hold shares of capital stock in a Federal Reserve Bank.
 BankUnited holds capital stock in the Federal Reserve Bank of Atlanta.
 As a member of the Federal Reserve System, BankUnited has access to the Federal Reserve discount window lending and payment clearing systems.
+Pursuant to the regulations of the Federal Reserve, all banks, including Bank United, are required to maintain average daily reserves at mandated ratios against their transaction accounts.
+In addition, reserves must be maintained on certain non-personal time deposits.
+This reserve requirement may be met by holding cash in banking offices or on deposit at a Federal Reserve Bank.

 BankUnited is a member of the Federal Home Loan Bank of Atlanta.
 Each FHLB provides a central credit facility primarily for its member institutions as well as other entities involved in home mortgage lending.
-Any advances from a FHLB must be secured by specified types of collateral.
+Any advances from an FHLB must be secured by specified types of collateral.
 As a member of the FHLB, BankUnited is required to acquire and hold shares of capital stock in the FHLB of Atlanta.
 BankUnited is in compliance with this requirement.

-Anti-Money Launderina and OFAC
+Anti-Money Laundering and OFAC

 Under federal law, financial institutions must maintain anti-money laundering programs that include established internal policies, procedures, and controls; a designated compliance officer; an ongoing employee training program; a risk-based customer due diligence program; and testing of the program by an independent audit function.
-Financial institutions are also prohibited from entering into specified financial transactions and account relationships and must meet enhanced standards for due diligence and customer identification in their dealings with non-U.S. financial institutions and non-U.S. customers.
+Financial institutions are also prohibited from entering into specified financial transactions and account relationships and must meet enhanced standards for due diligence, customer identification, and recordkeeping, including in their dealings with non-U.S. financial institutions and non-U.S. customers.
 Financial institutions must take reasonable steps to conduct enhanced scrutiny of account relationships to guard against money laundering and to report any suspicious transactions, and law enforcement authorities have been granted increased access to financial information maintained by financial institutions.
 Bank regulators routinely examine institutions for compliance with these obligations and they must consider an institution's compliance in connection with the regulatory review of applications, including applications for banking mergers and acquisitions.
 The regulatory authorities have imposed "cease and desist" orders and civil money penalty sanctions against institutions found to be violating these obligations.